 Videos are awesome & luckily the internet will provide you with endless hours of video watching!
 To discover great video content you could go to Khanacademy, Zeitgeist Minds, Youtube or other video sites likes Vimeo (PSFK’s channel).
 You could search for “Documentaries”(Example: Everything is a Remix ), Concept videos (Example: MAG+ ), and so on.
 If you want to find very remarkable and inspiring videos on the future of technology you can start your search by looking for specific technology conferences or research labs: examples: “Siggraph”, “MIT”,… (PatchMatch: Structural Image Editing , SIGGRAPH 2010: Squidsoup’s Glowing Pathfinder Bugs,…). … or you could take a look at our links below ;-)

 Nobody can beat the inspirational power of 1000+ talks in the TED talk archive.
 Just check how Johanna Blakley is spreading her wisdom on fashion’s free culture.

 Some other Board of Innovation favorites:

-Concept videos are great sources for inspiration.
-We hand picked 10 concept videos just to get you started:
+Concept videos are great sources of inspiration.
+We hand-picked 10 concept videos just to get you started:on

 Make sure to catch: